 Jessica believes that therapy is not a one-size-fits-all approach, and therefore makes certain that her therapeutic interventions meet the needs of each individual client.
 Jessica welcomes feedback from clients to ensure that therapy is a collaborative, welcoming, and supportive environment.
 Jessica believes that therapy should be a safe space in which clients can feel free to express their thoughts, feelings, and concerns in a non-judgmental setting.
 Jessica is skilled at helping children, teens, and adults cope with the challenges they face at home, work, and school.
 Jessica enjoys helping families and couples improve in their communication, navigate change, and progress in their problem solving abilities.

 Jessica has worked with all ages, specializing in issues of trauma and attachment, trauma-informed parenting, behavioral concerns, social skills development, depression, anxiety, relationship struggles, life stressors and transitions, and emotional dysregulation.
 Jessica has training in Cognitive Behavioral Therapy, Dialectical Behavioral Therapy, Trauma Focused Cognitive Behavioral Therapy, Dyadic Developmental Psychotherapy, and the ARC Model (Attachment, Regulation, and Competency).
 With her younger clients, Jessica enjoys incorporating play therapy, role playing, and therapeutic books and games.

-In her spare time, Jessica enjoys spending time with her family, including her young stepson.
+In her spare time, Jessica enjoys spending time with her family, including her young son and stepson.
 Jessica also loves to exercise and lift weights.